 In 2015, Shannon attended an internship with Jenny Sherbo Performance Horses.
 At her internship she was able to learn more about barrel, cutting, and reining horses.
 She learned many new finishing touches to the performance horses along with learning to bring along the greener horses.

-Returning home, Shannon established her own Training business where she has done anything from start colts, problem solve with horses that come with issues, give lessons to beginners and up.
+Returning home, Shannon established her own Training business where she has done anything from start colts, problem solve with horses that come with issues and give lessons to beginners and up.

 In May 2017, Shannon was invited to a colt starting clinic in Vernal, Utah by Wylene Wilson.
 The clinic was held for a week in July 2017.
 Shannon learned many new techniques to add to her toolbox about colt starting and problem horses.